 How to Protect Your Dog from Heatstroke

 The owner was frantic.
-Just an hour before, his boxer, Rocky, was playing in the yard.
-Now he was in our treatment area listless, unable to walk, and his temperature was over 110 degrees — he was suffering from heatstroke.
+Just an hour before Rocky was playing in the yard.
+Now he was in our hospital unable to walk with a 110 degree temp — he was suffering from heatstroke.
 Moments later, another man arrived with his neighbor’s golden retriever, whom he found dead in the back yard.
 On this sad day, the Texas heat claimed the lives of both of these beloved pets.

-Every summer, many dogs find their way to The PARC after spending just a few hours in the hot sun.
+Every summer, our ER team at The PARC treats many dogs after spending just a few hours in the hot sun.

 It’s important to remember that dogs don’t sweat like we do.
 Cooling themselves by panting, dogs use the moisture evaporating in their lungs as a means to lower their body’s temperature.
-Anything overwhelming this natural cooling system leads to heatstroke.
+Anything that overwhelms this natural cooling system leads to heatstroke.

 Normally, a dog’s temperature ranges from 100 to 102.5 degrees.
 In cases of heatstroke, temperatures over 106 degrees are considered to be an emergency situation.
 Temperatures over 110 degrees can be fatal in a matter of minutes.